JetBrains/intellij-sdk-docs/topics/basics/execution/run_configurations.md

 Settings specific to a program runner must implement [`ConfigurationPerRunnerSettings`](%gh-ic%/platform/execution/src/com/intellij/execution/configurations/ConfigurationPerRunnerSettings.java).

 If a settings editor is complex, consider splitting it into multiple editors.
-These editors should be added to the [`SettingsEditorGroup`](%gh-ic%/platform/ide-core/src/com/intellij/openapi/options/SettingsEditorGroup.java) object, which is a `SettingsEditor`'s implementation itself and should be returned from `getConfigurationEditor()`/`getRunnerSettingsEditor()`.
+These editors should be added to the [`SettingsEditorGroup`](%gh-ic%/platform/ide-core/src/com/intellij/openapi/options/SettingsEditorGroup.java) object, which is a `SettingsEditor`'s implementation itself and must be returned from `getConfigurationEditor()` or `getRunnerSettingsEditor()`.
 Each editor added to the group is displayed in a separate tab.
 See [`ApplicationConfiguration.getConfigurationEditor()`](%gh-ic%/java/execution/impl/src/com/intellij/execution/application/ApplicationConfiguration.java) as a reference.